 Is My Same-Sex Danish Marriage Recognized at Home?

 Denmark issues marriage certificates in five languages.
-With our optional Apostille Service (€100), your certificate gains full international legal authentication under the Hague Convention.
-Many same-sex couples come from countries where their marriage isn't recognized — our guide for international couples marrying in Denmark covers the recognition matrix country by country.
+With our optional Apostille Service (€100), your certificate can be authenticated for use in the member states of the Hague Apostille Convention.
+Authentication is not the same as recognition of every legal effect — whether your marriage is recognised at home depends on your country's laws.
+Many same-sex couples come from countries where their marriage isn't recognised — our guide for international couples marrying in Denmark covers the recognition matrix country by country.

 However, recognition depends on your home country's laws.
-In the EU, USA, UK, Canada, Australia, and most Western nations, your Danish marriage is fully recognized.
+In the EU, USA, UK, Canada, Australia, and most Western nations, your Danish marriage is generally recognised.
 For countries with different legal frameworks, we recommend checking with your local authorities before planning.
 For LGBTQ+ binational couples specifically, our Denmark binational couples guide covers the additional cross-border recognition layer.

 Denmark: A Safe and Welcoming Destination

-Recognition By Country — Where Your Danish Same-Sex Marriage Is Fully Recognized
+Recognition By Country — Where Your Danish Same-Sex Marriage Is Recognised

 Denmark's marriage certificate is the easy part.
 Recognition at home depends on your country's laws.
 Here's the current 2026 picture:

-• Full recognition (100+ countries) — All EU member states, UK, USA, Canada, Australia, New Zealand, Brazil, Argentina, Chile, Colombia, Mexico, South Africa, Taiwan, Switzerland, Iceland, Norway, Israel (recognizes foreign same-sex marriages even though same-sex marriage isn't performed locally).
+- Full recognition (outside the EU) — UK, USA, Canada, Australia, New Zealand, Brazil, Argentina, Chile, Colombia, Mexico, South Africa, Taiwan, Switzerland, Iceland, Norway, Israel (recognises foreign same-sex marriages even though same-sex marriage isn't performed locally).

-• No recognition — Russia, Turkey, Saudi Arabia, UAE, Egypt, India, China, much of MENA and Africa.
-Marriage exists in Denmark but doesn't unlock spouse-related rights at home.
+- No recognition — Russia, Turkey, Saudi Arabia, UAE, Egypt, India, China, much of MENA and Africa.
+The marriage is valid in Denmark but doesn't unlock spouse-related rights at home.

 For couples returning to a non-recognizing country, the Danish marriage still matters: it's the basis for spouse-visa applications in third countries (e.g., a Russian-Turkish same-sex couple can use a Danish marriage to apply for spouse residency in any EU country, the US, Canada, or Australia).